 This website has been created to keep parents and students informed of the happenings of our classroom.
 You will find information regarding our classroom procedures, upcoming assignments and events, as well as resources that will help students meet the challenges of first grade.
 I hope you find the information useful.

 My name is Caridad Aday and I am a first grade teacher at Zora Neale Hurston Elementary School.
-The 2014 - 2015 school year marks my seventeenth year teaching for Miami Dade County Public Schools.
+The 2015 - 2016 school year marks my nineteenth year teaching for Miami Dade County Public Schools.
 During this time period, I have taught both first and second grade, obtained my Master's Degree in Urban Education from Florida International University, and have achieved National Board Certification.

 My philosophy of education is centered around the belief that all students can learn.
 In an effort to make knowledge accessible to all my students, I am constantly evaluating my practice, taking into account my learning environment, instructional strategies, individual learning styles, and learner needs.